Official-Akash/firebaseProject/README.md

 * create an email and send it to the user email id.

 ## 3. Following are some requirements for setting up project:
-* node must be installed in your system
+* node must be installed in your system.
+Node can be installed from [nodejs.org](https://nodejs.org/)
-* when node is installed, install birebase
+* when node is installed, install firebase using command prompt or terminal
 * firebase can be install by
 ```
 npm install --save firebase